A multicultural and safe island

 Nearly half of the Mauritians are Hindus.
 Roman Catholics and Muslims also live on 15-25% of the island, making Mauritius a multicultural island.

 The official language of Mauritius is English, but it is spoken by less than one percent of the population.
-According to allcitypopulation, the majority of the population speaks the local Creole language and other local languages.
+The majority of the population speaks the local Creole language and other local languages.
 English gets along, and some Mauritians also speak French.

 Hurricanes are possible in November-May.
 Chikungunya and dengue fever may also occur in October-May.